michalp0lak/Selgen/README.md

 The output of analysis is **xlsx** file described below and folder of raw images with painted contours around "green" pixels.

 Process of single image analysis follows these steps:
-1. ROI is cropped from raw image
+1. ROI (tray) is cropped from raw image
-2. Trays are separated into two ROIs (left and right)
+2. Trays are separated into two halfs (left and right)
-3. Mask of tray grid is segmented in each ROI
+3. Mask of tray grid is segmented in each part of tray
 4. Computation of grid for both trays
-5. Separation of trays into individual holes
+5. Separation of trays into individual cells
-6. Computation of spatial and color pattern in each hole
+6. Computation of spatial and color pattern in each cell

 ### Getting started
-These instructions will lead you to copy project and deeploy on your local machine for your use.
+These instructions will show user how to copy project and deeploy it on his/her local machine.

 ### Platform
 Project is developed in **Python 3** programming language.
 At this moment I expect that analysis will be executed on server with *Windows10* OS.
 So at this moments all instructions stand for *Windows10* OS.